OpenDreamKit/OpenDreamKit.github.io/about-mathematicians.md

     - A single person installation on a laptop
     - A collaborative VRE between three researchers, running on their lab's server
     - A university wide VRE for teaching
+    - Service provided by a european grid infrastructure

 - Joining forces with the wider scientific computing community